WMD-group/WMD-group.github.io/d_contact.md

 We are located at the [Department of Materials, Imperial College London](https://www.imperial.ac.uk/engineering/departments/materials/), which is in the Royal School of Mines on Exhibition Road.
 Also visit us on [GitHub](https://github.com/WMD-group), [Mendeley](https://www.mendeley.com/profiles/aron-walsh/) and [Speaker Deck](https://speakerdeck.com/aronwalsh).

+Keith, Katrine, Dan, Lora, and Jonathan are still located in the [Department of Chemistry, University of Bath](http://www.bath.ac.uk/chemistry/).
+Visit them in Building 1 South, Room 1.14.

 In addition to hosting visiting scientists in the fields of computational chemistry and physics, we are always keen to support early-career researchers, and there are a number of funding options (most require applications 6 -- 12 months in advance).

 * [Imperial PhD Scholarship](http://www.imperial.ac.uk/study/pg/fees-and-funding/scholarships/icphd/)